 Google Ads Attribution Models is the process of assigning credit to different marketing channels for conversion.
-Google has now created three attribution models that are designed to set a credit in different ways.
+Google has now created three attribution models designed to set a credit differently.

-The first model, called the last click, assigns all the credit to the channel where the customer’s final click occurred before converting on your site.
+The first model, called the last click, assigns all the credit to the channel where the customer’s final click occurred before converting to your site.

-The next model, linear (also known as “first touch”), assigns equal weighting across all channels and doesn’t provide any insight into which medium was most effective at generating conversions, making it challenging to optimize your campaign strategy accordingly.
+The next model, linear (also known as “first touch”), assigns equal weighting across all channels.
+It doesn’t provide insight into which medium was most effective at generating conversions, making optimizing your campaign strategy accordingly challenging.

 What are Google Ads Attribution Models

 Google Ads Attribution Models are used to measure the effectiveness of your ad campaign on your website’s traffic, leads, and sales.

 Google Ads Attribution Models allow advertisers to analyze and optimize their Google Ads performance based on specific criteria.

 Attribution models are a way to track marketing campaigns and see which ones impact potential customers the most.
 To do this, you create goals for various marketing campaigns where people must take action before they become counted as new customers.